ianlav/EECS393IsaacGameThing/README.md

 There is no ultimate endgame, just get as far as you can and score as many points as possible.
 Some tips:

--Shoot at the big, angry monster on your left.
+- Shoot at the big, angry monster on your left.
 It'll drive it backwards.

--Score is based on distance, not kills, so don't waste time killing enemies
+- Score is based on distance, not kills, so don't waste time killing enemies

--The monster on the left gets faster and stronger, make sure you're picking up new guns to fight it
+- The monster on the left gets faster and stronger, make sure you're picking up new guns to fight it

--The normal monsters get tougher, too.
+- The normal monsters get tougher, too.

--Watch out for platform effects or enemy bullets with effects attached!
+- Watch out for platform effects or enemy bullets with effects attached!

 ##Planned Features